jumpjack/Capslock-warning/README.md

 ![image](https://github.com/user-attachments/assets/7ea8f7a5-9cee-4d53-8fc0-2f9bbdf81aab)

-Just puth the led inside it and connect it to pin 17 of Arduino Nano
+Just puth the led inside it and connect it to pin 17 of [Arduino Micro](https://docs.arduino.cc/hardware/micro/) (or any Arduino equipped with ATmega32u4)

 # The code